dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.7.4 =
+- Add: Failsafe mechanism for systems where WP Cron is not running.
+- Add: Panel with useful system debug info in Dashboard area.
+Users can copy and paste it when requesting support.
+- Add: Show warning about old WordPress or PHP versions.

 = 2.7.3 =
 - Fix: Incompatibility with PHP 5.3 introduced in 2.7.2.
 - Improve: More efficient pulling of bittrex exchange rates.